XStore

 Enabling Power Output from firmware #

-The output enable pin is connected to the GPIO PA4 on STM32.
-By turning the PA4 High, the output can be turned ON.
+The device connects the output enable pin to GPIO PA4 on the STM32.
+Setting PA4 high turns the output ON.

-The program below performs output being turned ON and OFF every 1 second.
+The program below toggles the output ON and OFF every 1 second.

 ⚙️